DataFinch/jiraflux/README.md

 ### jira

-This section contains the infomation necessary to connect to a JIRA instance.
+This section contains the information necessary to connect to a JIRA instance.

 ```js
   "jira": {